 - Do not relax stomach muscles during reps; always flex and stretch them

 - beware of spine curvature; always pull shoulders back for proper posture.

 Stomach muscles are so vital that one could almost say: flex your little finger and your abs will twinge.

 Of course, that is an exaggeration, but the hyperbole shows how important it is to work your abs every day.

-Please shelve for now your dream of being really cut, unless your personal trainer has already certified you at intermediary fitness level or higher.
+Please shelve for now your dream of being really cut, unless your personal fitness trainer has already certified you at intermediary fitness level or higher.

 Instead, try these low-impact exercises: